 What Step 1 Resource Should You Use?

-Today is a really interesting article because I always hear the question of “What resources should I use?”, in my emails.
+Today is a really interesting Physeo review article because I always get the question “What resources should I use?”, in my emails.

-Well, today is your lucky day.
+Well, if you are one of these students, today is your lucky day.
 I’m going to introduce to you a one-stop-shop, all-inclusive resource for your Step 1 review.

 Physeo Review – Is It Worth It?